petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 # Install the driver
 sudo amdgpu-install --usecase=workstation,rocm,amf --opencl=rocr --vulkan=pro --no-32 --accept-eula
 ```
-#### 5.2 Load AMD GPU driver
+#### 5.2 Load amdgpu driver
-After installation, load the AMD GPU Driver
+After installation, load the amdgpu Driver

 ```bash
 $ sudo modprobe amdgpu
 ```

 >[!NOTE]
-> The AMD GPU driver needs to be loaded on every boot.
+> The amdgpu driver needs to be loaded on every boot.

 You can verify the driver is loaded and initialized successfully with
 ```bash